 - Make sure that all the important pages are set on follow, index.
 While this is the default format, it won’t hurt to check from time to time.

 The pathways of the website or simply, the link structure must be crawlable as well.
 This is essential in paving the way for the site’s findability.
-Not just that, however, because crawlability also allows for bigger crawl budget or more pages being crawled on any given crawl session.
+Not just that, however, because crawlability also allows for a bigger crawl budget or more pages being crawled on any given crawl session.

 Remember the click-click rule?
 The same concept applies here wherein the user must find what he is looking for in just three clicks.
 Bots and other spiders must be able to access the most important pages from the homepage.
 Great content and targeted keyword usage would be futile if the spiders cannot reach these important pages in the first place.